odipar/spread/README.md

 Memoization works pretty good in practice for most algorithms.
 But it is not a silver bullet: memoization is only practical when past (sub)computations share a lot of structure with future (sub)computations.

 Memoization is easy to set up in SPREAD.
-We just need to associate evaluations with a so called MemoizationContext.
+We just need to associate an evaluation with a so-called MemoizationContext.
 During evaluation, SPREAD memoizes and re-uses all function calls via the associated MemoizationContext.

 There are currently three default Memoization strategies to choose from: